HandsOnDataViz/book/docs/HandsOnDataViz.md

 and Urban Institute, “Urban Institute Data Visualization Style Guide,” 2020, <http://urbaninstitute.github.io/graphics-styleguide/>

-[49] Greg Bensinger, “Google Redraws the Borders on Maps Depending on Who’s Looking,” *Washington Post*, February 14, 2020,
+[50] Greg Bensinger, “Google Redraws the Borders on Maps Depending on Who’s Looking,” *Washington Post*, February 14, 2020,
 <https://www.washingtonpost.com/technology/2020/02/14/google-maps-political-borders/>

-[50] Cole Nussbaumer Knaflic, *Storytelling with Data: A Data Visualization Guide for Business Professionals*, 1 edition (Hoboken, New
-Jersey: Wiley, 2015); Cole Nussbaumer Knaflic, *Storytelling with Data:
-Let’s Practice!* (John Wiley & Sons, 2019),
+[51] Our inspiration for this chapter is drawn from excellent books by visualization experts Cole Nussbaumer Knaflic and Alberto Cairo: Cole Nussbaumer Knaflic, *Storytelling with Data: A Data Visualization Guide for Business Professionals*, 1 edition (Hoboken, New Jersey: Wiley, 2015); Cole Nussbaumer Knaflic, *Storytelling with Data: Let’s Practice!* (John Wiley & Sons, 2019),
 <https://www.google.com/books/edition/Storytelling_with_Data/aGatDwAAQBAJ>;
 Cairo, *The Truthful Art*, 2016; Cairo, *How Charts Lie*, 2019

+[52] This example was inspired by the Datawrapper Academy article on pro
+tips:
+<a href="https://academy.datawrapper.de/article/256-a-collection-of-datawrapper-pro-tips" class="uri">https://academy.datawrapper.de/article/256-a-collection-of-datawrapper-pro-tips</a>.